matt1/onlinehash.xyz/README.md

 can be installed using
 `npm install --save @angular/material @angular/cdk @angular/animations`

+# Update dependencies

+Run `ng update` to view which dependencies can be updated to latest versions.

 # Local Server

 `ng serve --open` from the `hash-app` dir.
 Serves on http://localhost:4200/.